-PASA expects there to be comprehensive formal reporting to the Principal by the administration provider.
+There should be comprehensive formal reporting to the Principal by the appointed administrator.

-Rationale
+Rationale:

-The administrator is able to articulate the value it delivers by demonstrating and evidencing the performance of the administration service it delivers over time.
-Reporting is a means of engaging with governing bodies1.
-This supports the accountability of the administrator on the basis of "what gets measured gets managed".
+The appointed administrator can articulate the value it delivers by demonstrating and evidencing the performance of the administration service it delivers over time.
+Reporting is a means of engaging with Governing Bodies2.
+This supports the accountability of the appointed administrator based on 'what gets measured gets managed'.
+This is of increasing importance given the move to remote working in administration teams.
+The appointed administrator should provide and demonstrate the required Management Information (MI) to support Value for Money assessments.

-General Principles
+General Principles:

-The standards include minimum requirements in terms of formal agreements, and to the extent these are reviewed from time-to-time, it would be appropriate to document the PASA basis for stewardship reporting in any revised agreement (i.e. change the agreement to reflect the standard).
+The Standards include minimum requirements in terms of formal agreements, and to the extent these are reviewed from time-to-time, it would be appropriate to document the PASA basis for stewardship reporting in any revised agreement (i.e. change the agreement to reflect the Standard).

-PASA believes administration providers should be accountable to their Principal - PASA's mission is to improve the quality of pension administration.
-Accountability is one facet of that.
-Where administrators deliver detailed reports to trustee boards/sponsoring employers/governing bodies, it helps to understand the main drivers of successful administration and enable those boards and the employer to hold their administrators and teams accountable for their services.
+Appointed administrators should be accountable to their Principal.
+Where the appointed administrator delivers detailed reports to trustee boards/sponsoring employers/Governing Bodies, it helps to understand the main drivers of successful administration and enable those boards and the employer to hold their appointed administrator and teams accountable for their services.

-PASA also recognises many TPA clients will have existing agreements that specify the frequency and content of administration reports.
-PASA expects those seeking accreditation to meet the requirement of this Standard even where that means delivering more than is required in the current client agreement.
+Many TPA clients will have existing agreements specifying the frequency and content of administration reports.
+Those seeking accreditation should meet the requirement of this Standard even where this means delivering more than is required in the current client agreement.